Boomatang/git-grab/docs/contributing.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up cards for local development.
+Here's how to set up grab for local development.

-1. Fork the cards repo on GitHub.
+1. Fork the grab repo on GitHub.
 2. Clone your fork locally:

         $ git clone git@github.com:your_name_here/cards.git